-e.g., Given | SmartPhone myPhone = new Samsung();
+e.g., Given Android myPhone = new Samsung();

-- Cast myPhone to a class along the path between SmartPhone and Samsung. - Casting myPhone to a class with more expectations than Samsung (e.g., GalaxyS6EdgePlus) will cause ClassCastException. - Casting myPhone to a class irrelevant to Samsung (e.g., IPhone6sPlus) will cause ClassCastException.
+- Cast myPhone to a class along the ancestor path of its DT Samsung. - Casting myPhone to a class with more expectations than its DT Samsung (e.g., GalaxyS6EdgePlus) will cause ClassCastException. - Casting myPhone to a class irrelevant to its DT Samsung (e.g., HTCOneA9) will cause ClassCastException.